 A Delicious and Healthy Holiday DinnerThis post may contain affiliate links.
+As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.

 The holidays might be my favorite time of year.

 It’s such a warm and comforting time: you get to catch up with old friends, spend time with family and of course, eat amazing food.
 I honestly feel like I’ve been eating continuously since Thanksgiving, because the holiday cakes, cookies, and dinners are never-ending!

 Usually on Christmas, we’re either traveling (like our trip last year to New Zealand), or it’s a very low key dinner at my dad’s house with my dad, brother and husband.

 But this year, one of my longtime family friends had a Christmas party, and had us over for dinner.
 You might be wondering, what’s a “family friend”?
 In South Asian culture, it’s pretty common: it’s basically people who you’ve known your whole life and are like family, but aren’t actually related to you by blood.

 When my parents came here from India in 1978, it was just the two of them.
 All of their family was still back in India.
 So when they started making friends with other couples and families in similar situations, they ended up with this close-knit network of family friends who became like their “surrogate family” in the Bay Area, outside of their immediate family in India.

 I grew up with these families, they’ve all known me since before I was born.
 And I’m especially close to this particular family whose house we went to on Christmas.
 The mom, Smeeta, is an awesome cook.
 Her Thanksgiving Apple Pies are … wait for it…. legendary.

 This might be the healthiest, most delicious Christmas dinner I’ve ever had.
 It was 100% vegetarian too.